MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Implementing_GitHub_Actions_by_using_DevOps_Starter.md

 In this task, you will review the GitHub workflow execution:

-1. 1.
-In a browser window, go back to your **eShopOnWeb** GitHub repository.
+1. In a browser window, go back to your **eShopOnWeb** GitHub repository.
-1. On the repository page, go to **Actions**, you will the workflow setup before executing.
+1. On the repository page, go to **Actions**, you will see the workflow setup before executing.
 Click on it.

     ![GitHub workflow in progress](images/gh-actions.png)

-1. Wait for the workflow to execute.
-From the **Summary** you can see the two workflow jobs, status and Artifacts retained from the execution.
+1. Wait for the workflow to finish.
+From the **Summary** you can see the two workflow jobs, the status and Artifacts retained from the execution.
+You can click in each job to review logs.

     ![Succesfull workflow](images/gh-action-success.png)